 Inspired by Spanish and French influences, Jambalaya is a classic Louisiana Creole dish that originated in the French Quarter of New Orleans, in an attempt by the Spanish to create a new-world paella.
 Consisting of sausage and vegetables, mixed with stock rice, this delicious plate may be served with meat and seafood (or both!).
 Coming from the word jambalaya, meaning “mish-mash” or “mix-up,” Jambalaya has two primary serving methods: the Creole Jambalaya and the rural Creole Jambalaya, differing based on the presence or absence of tomatoes.

 Where to eat: Mother’s, Coop ‘s Place, Le Bayou

-Brought to Louisiana during the 17th century by the Acadians, the beignet is a delicious square piece of dough fried in vegetable oil and covered with thick dusting of powdered sugar.
-Traditionally served on a plate of three, this fried hole-less sensation is Louisiana’s official doughnut.
+Brought to Louisiana during the 17th century by the Acadians, the beignet is a delicious square piece of dough fried in vegetable oil and covered with a thick dusting of powdered sugar.
+Traditionally served on a plate of three, this fried sensation is Louisiana’s official doughnut.